Skip to content

 During the Planning Phase

-Proactive communication and strategic planning will help you optimize your room block and avoid unwanted attrition.
+Proactive communication and strategic planning will help you optimize your room block and avoid attrition.

-Try to gain insight into the hotel's forecasted occupancy during your program dates to anticipate any potential challenges or opportunities.
+Try to gain insight into the hotel's forecasted occupancy during your program dates to anticipate any potential challenges with your room block or opportunities.

 • Keep a vigilant eye on your room pick-up and other important dates, such as your attrition deadline.
 This ensures you are proactively managing your room block.

-• Remember that you can negotiate with the hotel to extend your cut-off date or offer more rooms at the group rate if you pick up your full block.
-This will depend on the hotel’s demand over your group dates and their forecasted occupancy.
-But don't be afraid to ask.
+• Remember that you can negotiate with the hotel to extend your cut-off date.
+Additionally, consider offering more rooms at the group rate if you pick up your full room block.
+This will depend on the venue's demand over your group dates and their forecasted hotel occupancy.
+But don't be afraid to ask to change that cut-off date.

-Additionally, schedule milestones in your planning timeline to monitor rooms booked outside your block and track pick-up rates compared to historical data.
+Additionally, schedule milestones in your planning timeline to monitor rooms booked outside your room block and track pick-up room rates compared to historical data.

 two hotel staff talking about attrition at the front desk